lehins/lehins.github.io/_posts/2020-07-10-canny-benchmarks.md

 performs like TGIF.
 Even if it did use all the available cores it wouldn't get anywhere close to being competitive, just because it is lagging too far behind.

-`yarr` claims being faster than `repa`, but it does not live up to its promises.
+`yarr` claims being faster than `repa`, but it does not live up to its promise.
 Moreover, considering that this package relies heavily on `fixed-vector`, which has experienced a drastic change to its interface in the last two years, it would take good amount of work in order to make `yarr` compatible with the newest version.
 It looks like yet another